-The Standard Development Group (SDG) for this project, which was named the Technical Advisory Group, consisted of 3 members from each of the four participating countries (India, Indonesia, Thailand and Vietnam) with one person representing each chamber.
+Development of the RFSS was led by the Policy and Standards Manager of the FSC Asia-Pacific Regional office.
+The standard was developed by a regional chamberbalanced Technical Advisory Group, consisted of 3 members from each of the four participating countries (India, Indonesia, Thailand and Vietnam) with one person representing each chamber.
 At least one of the members from each country, and in some cases more than one, served on their country's SDG to maintain communications at that level.
-All shared the serious concerns about how to achieve the objective of making FSC certification more accessible for the smallholders within their individual countries.
+The committee members were assisted by a standard development consultant.